 Deleting multiple columns; empty or unnecessary is quite a desirable task in Excel operations.
 If you are looking for some special tricks to know how to delete multiple columns in Excel, you’ve come to the right place.
 We’ll show 5 suitable methods to delete multiple columns in Excel.
 This article will discuss every step of the methods.
 Let’s follow the complete guide to learn all of this.

 In this article, we use Excel tools such as Delete, Cell Option, Function & VBA macro code to delete consecutive or non-consecutive empty or unnecessary columns.
-We generate a dataset of employees’ Ids, Names, Origins, etc; where some columns are kept emptied & some are unnecessary.
+We generate a dataset of employees’ Ids, Names, Origins, etc. where some columns are kept emptied & some are unnecessary.

 You should learn and apply these to improve your thinking capability and Excel knowledge.
 We use the Microsoft Office 365 version here, but you can utilize any other version according to your preference.

-1. Delete Columns Through Context Menu
+1. Deleting Multiple Columns Through Context Menu in Excel

 Here, we will demonstrate how to delete multiple columns through the context menu.
 Let’s say the Salary and Joining Month & Joining Date columns in my dataset are not needed.
 They must be removed.
-Let’s walk through the following steps to do the task.

 - First, select the three columns (Joining Month, Joining Date & Salary).